Staniel Cay: Culture

 Staniel Cay has a mixture of different cultural traditions with ancient customs.
 Due to the level of tourism many festivals are oriented towards entertaining visitors and travellers to the island.
 Bahamian music ranges in style and includes genres such as Caribbean Reggae and Rake-n-Scrape.
 Other traditional cultural activities include storytelling.

 One cultural festival on the island is Junkanoo.
 It is a festival celebrated on Boxing Day, New Year's Day and other holidays.
 It is a festival of music, art and dance.

 Religion

 The on Cay church with services held during the week and every Sunday is Mount Olivet Baptist Church.
-About 32% of the population of the Bahamas are Christian and Baptist.
+About 32% of the population of the Bahamas are Baptist.
 20% belong to Anglican groups and about 24% are Protestants, such as the Methodists (6%), the Church of God (6%), Seventh-day Adventists, and members of the Salvation Army.
 Roman Catholics constitute 19% of the population.
 There are also groups of Jews, Baháʼís, Muslims, Hindus, and Rastafarians and a strong Greek Orthodox community.
 Traditional practices as Voodoo or Obeah are still practiced in some areas.